priyadharisingh/PriyaDS_portfolio/README.md

 ### Data Structure and Overview:
-The dataset consists of 2 tables namely calendar and sales data.
+The dataset consists of 2 tables namely Calendar and Sales data.

 ![Image](https://github.com/user-attachments/assets/c4cd8649-8531-41aa-83fb-3baab85f87e5)

 ### Executive Summary:
 The company’s sales have dropped in the year 2022 but have significantly risen in the year 2023 and 2024.
 Key performance indicators have shown YOY increase in sales and profit.
 Sales rose by 20% and profit by 15% in the previous year.
-This return can be marked due to introduction of new sub category in Canada YOY and also due to increase in advertisement.
+This return can be marked due to introduction of new sub category and also due to post-COVID economic recovery and increased consumer spending.

 Below is the overview of the Power BI project.

 ![Image](https://github.com/user-attachments/assets/66c1c331-3150-4e70-8aa1-9686b4375aa2)![image](https://github.com/user-attachments/assets/ae749e9b-2c30-4866-b1e5-c954c3838d2d)

 ### Insights Deep Dive:
 #### Sales Trend:
 •	The record breaking low YOY Sales was recorded in the year 2022 with 2.85% decrease in YOY Sales this was due to running large number of discounts throughout the year and recession in the economy.

-•	All time high sales were recorded in the year 2024 with total sales equals to $733.95K this was due
+•	All time high sales were recorded in the year 2024 with total sales equals to $733.95K this was due this is due to post-COVID economic recovery and increased consumer spending.

 •	Sales of office supplies was recorded low in the year 2024 this is due to cost cutting by companies and digitalization.